skorotkiewicz/telegram-kybot/README.md

 ./start.sh</pre>

 That's basically it.
+For it to work, you'll need to install GNU expect.
+In Debian, this is simple: <code>apt-get install expect</code>
 The path kybot resides in shouldn't matter, but it's possible I fuck up and hardcode some shit and then it will not work.
 The above path is what I use.

+If you want to run kybot in the background, you can use screen.

 ### Writing modules
 Take a look at the example module in the <code>modules</code> folder.
 It should be self-explanatory.
 If it isn't, don't write a module.